Learning Relevant Contextual Variables Within Bayesian Optimization: EXPERIMENTAL RESULTS

-\subsection{Synthetic experiments}

-Two synthetic test functions are considered: \begin{itemize} \item The \textbf{Ackley-5D function} has two design variables $(x^{(1)}, x^{(2)})$ and 3 relevant contextual variables $(z^{(3)}, z^{(4)}, z^{(5)})$.
-This function serves as a sanity check: every relevant variable involved contributes equally to the output function.
-This can be seen from the definition (Supplementary Section~\ref{sec:expdetails}).
-8 irrelevant contextual variables are added to the input space. \item The \textbf{Hartmann-6D function} has three design variables $(x^{(2)},x^{(5)}, x^{(6)})$ and three contextual variables $(z^{(1)}, z^{(3)}, z^{(4)})$.
-Here, the baselines that integrate contextual information are expected to perform better, according to a global Sobol sensitivity analysis~\citep{sobol2001sa} (Table~\ref{tab:sobol}).
-6 irrelevant contextual variables are added to the input space. \end{itemize}

-Figure~\ref{fig:killer} (left panel) displays the best value found by each baseline. \texttt{SADCBO} (in red) closely follows the Oracle vanilla BO \texttt{OVBO} (in green), specifically when considering Hartmann-6D (lower panel). \texttt{SADBO} yields slighty worse performance, as it does not leverage contextual information available for free in the first observational phase, and spends all its budget in the interventional phase.
-This difference is particularly striking for the Hartmann case.
-This behavior is expected, as in this example, the contextual variables' importance outweigh that of the design variables.
-As a result, observational contextual data is both highly informative and free.
-Finally, \texttt{VBO} does a poor job at optimizing the function as it considers all variables, suffering from both the curse of dimensionality and high costs.
+\paragraph{Synthetic experiments.}

+\Cref{fig:killer}\textbf{b} displays the best value found by each baseline for synthetic functions. \method ranks first on 3 out of 4 examples, closely followed by the cost-aware baseline \texttt{CaBO}, which performs much better on synthetic experiments than on the real-world ones.
+The contextual BO baseline \texttt{CBO} that obtained second to best results in real-world experiments, is now less performant, due to the fact that it does not optimize the context, similarly as \texttt{CUBO}.
+This seems to be particularly critical for Ackley5D, whereas for Hartmann6D/Hartmann4D, simply enhancing the surrogate with contextual variable observation already leads to a large performance gap between \texttt{CUBO} and \texttt{CBO}.
+Lastly, \texttt{VBO} does a poor job as it optimizes every variable, thus spending a large fraction of the budget every iteration.

-Next, the middle panel reports the moment at which the stopping criterion kicks in for \texttt{SADCBO}, in proportion of the total budget (red) or iterations (gray), demonstrating that both phases are successfully leveraged in our approach, as they roughly last the same number of iterations.
-We further ensure that the criterion is well-behaved in the sense that the more information about the output the contextual variables contain, the later the early stopping criterion triggers (Figure~\ref{fig:SI-earlystopping}).
+For Hartmann6D and Hartmann4D, \Cref{fig:killer}\textbf{c} reports the time at which \method's switching criterion (\Cref{eq:ineg}) kicks in, in proportion to the total budget , demonstrating that both phases are leveraged in our approach.

-Lastly, the right panel reports the sensitivity indices computed at each iteration for each contextual variable, averaged across the trajectories of multiple BO trials.
-For Ackley-5D (top row), we recover equal importance for the relevant context variable, as expected.
-For Hartmann-6D, the low relevance attributed to $z^{(3)}$ matches the global sensitivity analysis results (Table~\ref{tab:sobol}), even though global sensitivity indices might differ from sensitivity indices with respect to the function optimum.
+Finally, \Cref{fig:killer}\textbf{d} reports the sensitivity indices computed at each iteration for each contextual variable, averaged across whole trajectories of multiple trials.
+For Hartmann6D, the results match the Sobol sensitivity analysis results (Table~\ref{tab:sobol}), even though global sensitivity indices may differ from sensitivity indices with respect to the function optimum.
+Similar findings apply to Hartmann4D (Table~\ref{tab:sobhart4}).
+Results for other problems can be found in \Cref{fig:SI-suppmain}.